Navya1216-collab/ITCS-6190-Course-project/README.md

 |   FLL  |  JFK |           18.30 |   1,710 |
 |   DFW  |  HOU |           18.28 |     947 |

+Interpretation: High-delay routes cluster around major connecting airports.
+This supports further feature engineering based on route congestion and hub classification.

 **Cancellations**

 * `cancellation_code=NULL` count: **2,913,802** (majority not cancelled)
+Interpretation: Over 97% of flights are not cancelled (cancellation_code=NULL), confirming class imbalance for predictive modeling and the need for resampling or weighted evaluation metrics

 **Visualization**